New videos show the 4-minute sequence in which Ronald Greene is tased and dragged from his car - KESQ

 “They took pleasure in torturing my son.
 They took pleasure in hurting him, beating and killing him and letting him stay on the ground,” Hardin said.

+Merritt said the case showed why it is important for video evidence to be released.

+“When law enforcement alone are the only persons with access to critical evidence like this kind of video, the process is to minimize the conduct, to keep it out of the eyes of the public, and to protect the police officers,” Merritt said.
+“Once it gets out into the hands of the public, that public pressure turns out to be very effective in moving elected officials to hold police officers accountable.”

-An attorney for the family, Ron Haley, said the two troopers should be arrested.
+Another attorney for the family, Ron Haley, said the troopers should be arrested.

 “Everyone that put their hands on Ronald Greene should be arrested and two minutes after they are arrested, anyone that participated in the cover-up should follow them right into the jail cell,” Haley told CNN.

-An autopsy from the Union Parish Coroner’s Office states in its opinion section that lacerations of Greene’s head were “inconsistent with motor vehicle collision injury and most consistent with multiple impacts from a blunt object.”
+An autopsy from the Union Parish Coroner’s Office states in its opinion section that lacerations of Greene’s head were “inconsistent with motor vehicle collision injury … (and) most consistent with multiple impact sites from a blunt object.”

 “Whether this injury is due to trauma from the motor vehicle collision, subsequent struggle, or is resuscitative in nature cannot be stated with certainty.
 These findings can be associated with motor vehicle collision, but may also be seen in other circumstances, including inflicted injury during a struggle and/or related to resuscitative efforts (CPR),” the report said.

-Note: Correction: An earlier version of this story misstated the findings of the autopsy report.
-The report found that lacerations of Ronald Greene’s head were “inconsistent with motor vehicle collision injury.”